biocad/math-grads/README.md

 ## Algorithms

-### Ullman's subgraph isomorphism algorithm
+### Ullmann's subgraph isomorphism algorithm

-Math.Grads contains implementation of Ullman's subgraph isomorphism [algorithm](https://www.cs.bgu.ac.il/~dinitz/Course/SS-12/Ullman_Algorithm.pdf).
+Math.Grads contains implementation of Ullmann's subgraph isomorphism [algorithm](https://www.cs.bgu.ac.il/~dinitz/Course/SS-12/Ullman_Algorithm.pdf).
 There are several functions that one can find helpful in order to check two graphs for isomorphism or subgraph isomorphism: